University of Oklahoma

-Orhan Bahadır Doğan is a marketing Ph.D. candidate at Robinson College of Business, focusing on technology’s role in shaping marketing.
+Orhan Bahadır Doğan is a marketing professor at Price College of Business, focusing on technology’s role in shaping marketing.

 Born and raised in Istanbul, Turkey, I had the unique opportunity of living on the European mainland and traveling to the Asian side to go to school at Marmara University.
 I then studied abroad in Berlin, Germany for a semester after receiving a full scholarship from the ERASMUS European Union Student Exchange Program.
 When I completed my undergraduate degree, I moved to the United States to study in a third continent and to get a degree in what I'm passionate about; Marketing.
 Here in the U.S., I received a full scholarship for my degree as well and completed my Master's in Marketing in one year while working as a Graduate Assistant at the Center for International Business Education and Research at Georgia State University (CIBER).